rackerlabs/design-system/_docs/layout/demo-options.md

 ### Full Width {% include inprogress.html %}

-"Go on with the next verse," the Gryphon repeated impatiently.
-"It begins 'I passed by his garden'."
+'Go on with the next verse,' the Gryphon repeated impatiently: 'It begins "I passed by his garden".'
 Alice did not dare to disobey, though she felt sure it would all come wrong, and she went on in a trembling voice:

--   I passed by his garden, and marked, with one eye, How the Owl and the Panther were sharing a pie
+-   I passed by his garden, and marked, with one eye, How the Owl and the Panther were sharing a pie'

 -   When the pie was all finished, the Owl, as a boon, Was kindly permitted to pocket the spoon